dattgoswami/smartoutfit-weather-clothing-recommendation/README.md

 # SmartOutfit - Weather Clothing Recommendation with Llama Model

-This Python script fetches the weather data for a specified city using the OpenWeatherMap API and then uses the Llama model API to generate clothing recommendations based on the temperature.
-The script requires you to have API keys for both the OpenWeatherMap and Llama model services.
+This Python script fetches the weather data for a specified city using the OpenWeatherMap API and then uses the Llama-7b to generate clothing recommendations based on the temperature.
+The script requires you to have API keys for both the OpenWeatherMap and Llama-7b.

 ## Prerequisites